Garmelon/PFERD/CONFIG.md

       remote file is different.
 - `transform`: Rules for renaming and excluding certain files and directories.
   For more details, see [this section](#transformation-rules).
 (Default: empty)
-- `max_concurrent_crawls`: The maximum number of concurrent crawl actions.
-What constitutes a crawl action might vary from crawler to crawler, but it usually means an HTTP request of a page to analyze.
+- `max_concurrent_tasks`: The maximum number of concurrent tasks (such as crawling or downloading).
 (Default: 1)
-- `max_concurrent_downloads`: The maximum number of concurrent download actions.
-  What constitutes a download action might vary from crawler to crawler, but it usually means an HTTP request for a single file.
-(Default: 1)
+- `max_concurrent_downloads`: How many of those tasks can be download tasks at the same time.
+Must not be greater than `max_concurrent_tasks`.
+When not set, this is the same as `max_concurrent_tasks`.
+(Optional)
-- `request_delay`: Time (in seconds) that the crawler should wait between subsequent requests.
-Can be used to avoid unnecessary strain for the crawl target.
-Crawl and download actions are handled separately, meaning that a download action might immediately follow a crawl action even if this is set to a nonzero value.
-(Default: 0)
+- `delay_between_tasks`: Time (in seconds) that the crawler should wait between subsequent tasks.
+Can be used as a sort of rate limit to avoid unnecessary load for the crawl target.
+(Default: 0.0)

 Some crawlers may also require credentials for authentication.
 To configure how the crawler obtains its credentials, the `auth` option is used.
 It is set to the